-We start our analysis with the following simple tail bound on the runtime of the process. \begin{lem} From any starting position with $m\leq n$ particles of each type, $\mean{T}\leq 2mn$ and $\prob{T>3n^2}\leq e^{-\Theta(n)}$. \end{lem} \begin{proof} At each step, conditional on the previous evolution, an annihilation occurs with probability at least $\frac{1}{2n}$, so the expected time between consecutive collisions is at most $2n$.
+We start our analysis with the following simple tail bound on the runtime. \begin{lemma} From any starting position with $m\leq n$ particles of each type, $\mean{T}\leq 2mn$ and $\prob{T>3n^2}\leq e^{-\Theta(n)}$. \end{lemma} \begin{proof} At each step, conditional on the previous evolution, an annihilation occurs with probability at least $\frac{1}{2n}$, so the expected time between consecutive annihilations is at most $2n$.
 Summing gives the bound for $\mean{T}$.
 The probability of needing more than $3n^2$ steps for $m\leq n$ annihilations is at most $\prob{\on{Bin}(3n^2,\frac{1}{2n})<n}$, so the probability bound holds by Chernoff. \end{proof}

-Next we consider the main term in the estimate for $T$. \begin{lem} We have $\mean{T_{\on{ok}}}\leq 2n\log n+100 w(n)^{-1} n\log n$. \end{lem} \begin{proof} Each step when neither colour is bad results in a collision with probability at least
+Next we consider the main term in the estimate for $T$. \begin{lemma} We have $\mean{T_{\on{ok}}}\leq 2n\log n+100 w(n)^{-1} n\log n$. \end{lemma} \begin{proof} Each step when neither colour is bad results in an annihilation with probability at least